coronel08/my-notes/notes/docs/aws.md

 ## Lambda
 * Pay per request and compute time, increasing RAM will also improve CPU and Network.
+    * from 128mb - 10gb (64mb increments), at 1792mb you get more than one CPU and need to use multi-threading
+    * Execution time ranging from 1 sec - 15 minutes
+    * /tmp directory max size is 512mb, disk space for lambda that is discarded when function stops running.
+Environment variables size max is 4kb.
+    * up to 1000 concurrent executions, can be throttled with reserved concurrency
+    * Dependencies - code and dependencies get zipped together and uploaded to Lambda if less than 50mb, else S3 first.
+    * Versioning - is code + configuration that cant be changed.
+Versions get their own ARN(Amazon Resource Name) and cant be Changed
+        * Aliases - point to different lambda function versions like "dev", "test".
+Aliases can't reference other aliases.
+Can be wieghted to distribute and test features between versions
+        * Lambda and CodeDeploy - can automate traffic shift for lambda aliases either rolling or all at once.
+* Application Load Balancer multi-header values - the load balancer supports values thru query strings in the http address that get turned into json arrays.
+Application Load Balancers are integrated with lambda with a target group.
+* lambda @ edge - for deployment alongside CDN using CloudFront, can use lambda to change requests and responses from CloudFront
+* Invoking functions
     * Synchronous Invocation - result is returned right away
         * Services:
     * Asynchronous Invocation - events are placed in an Event Queue
         * Services: S3, SNS, CloudWatch Events, CodeCommit/CodePipeline
-* Application Load Balancer multi-header values - the load balancer supports values thru query strings in the http address that get turned into json arrays.
-* lambda @ edge - for deployment alongside CDN using CloudFront, can use lambda to change requests and responses from CloudFront
+        * Lambda Destinations - can send results to destinations like SQS for succesful and failed events.
+Recommend to use destinations over DLQ
+    * Event Source Mapping Invocation - reads from an event source that invokes a lambda function
+        * Streamed Services: DynamoDB, Kinesis. by default if function returns error the entire batch is reprocessed until succeed or expire
+        * Polled Services: SQS, MQ.
+* Logging and Monitoring
-* Cloudwatch Events - either cronjob or codepipeline into Cloudwatch Events/EventBridge
+    * Cloudwatch Events - either cronjob or codepipeline into Cloudwatch Events/EventBridge.
+Lambda metrics are displayed in Cloudwatch Metrics.
+    * X-Ray - enable in lambda configuration and use SDK in code.
+        * Environment variables
+            * _X_AMZN_TRACE_ID: contains the tracing header
+            * AWS_XRAY_CONTEXT_MISSING: by default, Log_Error
+            * AWS_XRAY_DAEMON_ADDRESS: the x ray daemon IP port
+* Networking
+    * By default the Lambda function is launched in its own VPC and can't access resources or internet unless defined,
+        * ENI(Elastic Network Interface) allows it to interact with VPC
+        * Deploying lambda function in a private subnet with NAT Gateway/Instance gives it internet access.
+Can also use VPC endpoints to privately access AWS Services without a NAT

 ## Global Infastracture
 Regions are geographically isolated areas and are made up of smaller availability zones/ data centers,